hphelion/documentation/hpcloudconsole.md

 ####Create endpoints####

-1. Click "+Create Endpoint." **Note** Record the password for the generated endpoint in the pop-up display.
+1. Click "+Create Endpoint."
+You can create only one, total. **Note** Record the password for the generated endpoint in the pop-up display.
 It cannot be retrieved later.
 If you lose the password, click the "Reset Password" button under "Actions" on the "Endpoints" page.

     <img src="media/Monitoring3CreateEndpoint.png" width="580" alt="" />